The Clear Edge

 • Willingness to make strategic kills (not just adds)

-The preparation takes 2 hours.
-The first review takes 3 hours.
-The strategic clarity lasts all month.
+The preparation takes 2 hours, the first review takes 3, and the strategic clarity lasts the whole month.

 Week Before First Review: Preparation (2 hours)